starkfell/100DaysOfIaC/articles/day.22.stage.in.storage.md

 ## Handling APIM policies (a better approach)

-A better way to do this is to store the XML file is as a stand-alone xml file in a location accessible at deploy (release) time, and just point to it when we need it.
-As you can see in **Figure 3**, we simply reference the APIM policy with a URL pointer.
+A better way to do this is to store the XML file as a stand-alone xml file in a location accessible at deploy (release) time, and just point to it when we need it.
+As you can see in **Figure 3**, we simply reference the APIM policy with a URL pointer in our ARM template.

 ``` JSON
 "parameters": {